openstack/monasca-specs/specs/stein/approved/monasca-events-listener.rst

      architecture.
    * Regions may also cause separation of RabbitMQ instances that need to be monitored.
-   * While it might be possible to have a service/agent in each Cell publish back to a centralized to Kafka directly, our authentication and networking for Kafka was not designed to support that.
+   * While it might be possible to have a service/agent in each Cell publish back to a centralized Kafka directly, our authentication and networking for Kafka was not designed to support that.

 #.
 OpenStack Panko [5]_ is a event storage and REST API for Ceilometer and could